 The findings presented in this study alert construction companies to the importance of putting safety systems in place to improve safety management performance.
 The outcomes of this study have significant theoretical and practical ramifications.
 Theoretically, this study adds to the growing body of knowledge about resilience in construction safety management.
-Regarding the uniqueness of resilience in construction safety management systems, this study has shown through empirical assessment and approaches from contractors and experts that resilience safety management system is an alternative organisational safety management system to the traditional safety management system in the construction industry.
+Regarding the uniqueness of resilience in construction SMSs, this study has shown through empirical assessment and approaches from contractors and experts that the resilience SMS is an alternative organisational SMS to the traditional SMS in the construction industry.